infotrustconsulting/Salesforce-Google-Analytics-Integration/README.md

 map cid to Contact.cid and click Save

 Note: Most Salesforce environments are heavily customized so for the purposes of this code we made a few simplifications and assumptions.
 You can use this guide for reference and work with your Salesforce administrator/developer to make customizations if the object/field model does not match.
 For this demo we made the following assumptions/simplifications:

-1. all e-commerce transaction data is stored in Opportunity object in the following fields:
+Assumption 1 - all e-commerce transaction data is stored in Opportunity object in the following fields:

 - Order Number (Text)
 - Sales Tax (Currency) - field name Sales_Tax__c
 - Shipping (Currency) - field name shipping__c
 - Order Total (Currency) - field name Order_Total__c - this field is a formula defined like this "Amount + Sales_Tax__c+shipping__c"

-2. We are going to send an event to Google Analytics using Salesforce trigger when Opportunity Stage becomes "Closed Won"
+Assumption 2 - We are going to send an event to Google Analytics using Salesforce trigger when Opportunity Stage becomes "Closed Won"

 The code for this trigger is defined in OpportunityStatus.tgr file.

-3. We are going to use Products object to represent GA Transaction line items.
+Assumption 3 - We are going to use Products object to represent GA Transaction line items.
 To demonstrate how to send product Brand and product Category to Google Analytics we are going to create two custom fields
 - Brand (Text) - field name Brand__c
 - Category (Text) - field name Category__c

-4. This is a very important assumption that most likely will need to be customized in production.
+Assumption 4 - This is a very important assumption that most likely will need to be customized in production.
 The assumption is that we can grab cid (Google Analytics Visitor ID) from the first Contact Object associated with an Account Object associated with the Opportunity.
 For real production environment it may make sense to have a field on the Opportunity object that would allow us to track which Contact from the Account was the first person to initiate contact with the seller and should therefore get the credit if we want to attribute the sale to the first person whoever contacted seller's organization.
 Once you are comfortable with the setup, we encourage you to explore other scenarious for figuring out who should get the credit.

 Step 6 - create Apex class to take data from Opportunity and Product Object and send to Google Analytics